DanielBMarkham/Info-Ops/manuscript/chapter19.md

 I saw people insist that these points had to map to some time period, like an hour or a day.
 This is a terrible fail.
 You might as well just estimate hours or days.
 The abstraction gets you nothing if you're really just talking about time.
 (Story points are a second-order abstraction.
 In the formula "y=2x+7", the story points are the "2" in that equation.
 They don't represent anything tangible until you plug an "x" in, that is, until you start actually delivering something.
 They don't represent the time period of things happening, they represent the *scale at which things happen*.
 Story points work with zooming teams and really slow teams the exact same way.
 It's second-order estimating.)

 I saw people do scheduling and commitment at the same time they did points.
 This is also a terrible fail.
 The entire point (ouch!) here is to separate the guess about how complicated it is to deliver stuff from the actual projection of when things will be done.
 They're separate events with separate participants, concerns, and interactions.
-To do a projected work duration (To figure out the total amount of work duration you're looking at, not involve dependencies or a bunch of other things.
-I'm not talking about release planning.) you don't even need the team in the room.
+To do a projected work duration (to figure out the total amount of work duration you're looking at, not involve dependencies or a bunch of other things.
+I'm not talking about release planning) you don't even need the team in the room.
 It's simple math.
 If you try to do both points-guessing and scheduling at the same time, people are going to look at points as days or hours again.
 It's useless.
 Add commitment to the mix?
 Toxic.
 Might as well walk around the room and ask each person to swear an oath about when they'll be done.[^19-34]

 [^19-34]: I am firm believer that technology development in most cases is a business transaction.
 One person has money.
 One person can make stuff happen.
 Getting the two together in a mutually-beneficial relationship is business.
 It can and should be treated as such.
 "How much can you guys do for twenty-five bucks?" is a legitimate questions the team should be able to answer.
 Professionals make commitments, they negotiate uncertainties, they hedge their bets, use slack wisely, and so forth.
 For purposes of this discussion, I'm just explaining the failure modes.
 Professionals make commitments, but they don't do it like this.
 This is insane.
 (And used far too frequently by businesses.
 Doing it this way only makes everybody miserable and destroys trust.)